Blinken talks Lula White House visit, Venezuela with top Brazil diplomat

 "Here's to a bright future for our countries -- and the world," he wrote in his message.

-The two governments are working on a date for a visit to Washington by Lula, the U.S. State Department said.
-Brazil's Foreign Ministry did not immediately respond to a request for comment.
+The two governments are working on a convenient date for a visit to Washington by Lula, but no date has been agreed yet.

 One source said the trip could take place in February.